brillout/wildcard-api/docs/readme.template.md

 ## Wildcard compared to REST, GraphQL, and other RPCs

-REST and GraphQL are wonderful tools to create an API that is meant to be used by third parties.
+REST and GraphQL are wonderful tools to create an API that is meant to be used by third party developers.
 Facebook's API, for example, is used by ~200k third parties.
 It is no surprise that Facebook is using (and invented) GraphQL;
 a GraphQL API enables
-third parties
+third party developers
 to extensively access Facebook's social graph enabling them to build all kinds of applications.
 For an API used by that many third party developers,